University of Jena: Research

 In 2006 the research center, Jena Center – History of the 20th century, was founded.
 In 2007 the graduate school "Jena School for Microbial Communication" (JSMC) was established within the German Universities Excellence Initiative.
 In 2008 the Center for Molecular Biomedicine (CMB) and the interdisciplinary research center Laboratory of the Enlightenment were developed as research institutions.
 2014 the "Center of Advanced Research" (ZAF) was established.

 Jena University is one of the founder of The German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig, that was founded in 2013.
 It is a research centre of the German Research Foundation (DFG).

 Friedrich Schiller University is the only German university with chairs for either gravitational theory or Caucasus Studies.

+Rankings

+The University of Jena is recognized in several university ranking systems.
+As per the QS World University Rankings for 2024, the university is ranked 461st in the world and 26th nationally.
+In the Times Higher Education World University Rankings of 2024, it is placed at 201–250th globally and 22–24th within the country.
+The Academic Ranking of World Universities (ARWU) for 2022 places it within the 401–500 bracket globally, and between 25th and 31st in the national context.